 Uncertainty in activity data were derived using non-parametric bootstrapping, where reference data points were re-sampled with replacement 100,000 times.
 For each permutation of reference data points, the bias-corrected area estimates were produced following the methods described in Olofsson et al. (2014).
 Uncertainty was estimated from the resulting distribution of area estimates.
 Although more complex to implement, bootstrapping has the advantages of not requiring any assumption about the shape of the probability distribution function of each land cover transition class, and avoids the generation of negative areas in rare classes where a probability distribution function crosses zero.
-The method was implemented in R, and the scripts used are available in the "Mozambique Monitoring report 2020" shared folder.
+The method was implemented in R, and the scripts used are available in the "Mozambique Monitoring report" shared folder.

 The impact of using non-parametric bootstrapping to estimate uncertainties vs other methods was tested with a comparison of deforested areas derived from bootstrapping against sampling from a normal distribution with standard error calculated with the methods described in Olofsson et al. (2014).
-For the latter case, two uncertainties were derived: one retaining any negative area estimates for rare transition classes, and another setting these
+For the latter case, two uncertainties were derived: one retaining any negative area estimates for rare transition classes, and another setting these to zero.
+The result indicates that there is very little difference between any of the methods in either reference or monitoring periods, with the result that any chosen approach would produce equivalent emissions estimates.

-9 Olofsson, P., Foody, G.M., Herold, M., Stehman, S.V., Woodcock, C.E., & Wulder, M.A.
+&lt;sup>9 Olofsson, P., Foody, G.M., Herold, M., Stehman, S.V., Woodcock, C.E., & Wulder, M.A.
 2014.
 Good practices for estimating area and assessing accuracy of land change.
 Remote Sensing of Environment.
 148:42-57.